 Rinse your dry, uncooked chickpeas (garbanzo beans) under lukewarm water.
 Pour them into a large glass jar and cover with 2 to 3 inches of water.
 Cover the jar with cheesecloth bound by a rubber band.

-Once your beans have sprouted, you can add them to your salads.
-Try them in my Raw Root Vegetable Bowl for an all raw, delicious and nutritious meal!
+Once your beans have sprouted, you can add them to all sorts of culinary creations.

 Helpful Tools for Sprouting: